ucfopen/Obojobo-Docs/releases/v3.3.2/authors/assessment_new_quizzes.md

 QuestionBanks can be infinitely be nested, but limiting to two levels is recommended.
 For a complete technical description on how questions are chosen for Assessment Attempts refer to the [**Assessment Question Selection Algorithm**](assessment_questionAlgorithm.md).

+> @TODO - where is the link above?

 ## Question Alternates

 The above structure can be used to mimic how previous versions of Obojobo implemented **Question Alternates**.